patham9/mettaclaw/README.md

 **Auto-install/run**

-Alternatively, if PeTTa is already installed and the latest version pulled (v1.0.2 or latest commit), then running the following MeTTa file installs and runs MeTTaClaw:
+Alternatively, if PeTTa is already installed and the latest version pulled (v1.0.2 or latest commit), then running the following MeTTa file installs and runs MeTTaClaw (assuming OPENAI_API_KEY is set:

 ```
 !(import! &self (library lib_import))